phaserjs/phaser/README.md

 * ArcadePhysics.World.angleBetweenCenters now uses `centerX` and `centerY` properties to check for the angle between, instead of `center.x/y` as that property no longer exists (thanks @leopoldobrines7 #2654)
 * The Emitter.makeParticles `collide` argument didn't work, as a result of #2661, but is now properly respected thanks to that change (thanks @samme #2662)
 * Sound.play would throw the error "Uncaught DOMException: Failed to execute 'disconnect' on 'AudioNode': the given destination is not connected." in Chrome, if you tried to play an audio marker that didn't exist, while a valid marker was already playing.
+* Text bounds would incorrectly displace if the Text resolution was greater than 1 (thanks @valent-novem #2685)
+* TilemapParser would calculate widthInPixels and heightInPixels were being read incorrectly from JSON data (capitalisation of properties) (thanks @hexus #2691)

 ### Pixi Updates